Norkart/foss4g-nor-2015-meninger-fra-seoul/My thoughts.md

    - Seamless integration with OpenLayers 3
  - The geoPackage standard is ready
   - Like Mbtiles, shapefiles and services all rolled into one downloadable file!
+  - Being pushed by the US Army Corp of Engineers
  - IoT sensors were mentioned a lot, now that the OGC has a standard in place
- - Looks like WPS has finally gained som traction, there are actually people using it for things now.
+ - Looks like WPS has finally gained some traction, there are actually people using it for things now.
+  - Support improving in multiple projects
+  - FFI made some interesting stuff
  - Using Machine Learning to improve OSM POIs
   - I think we're getting to the point where Machine Learning can do a lot of good stuff in geo.

-In conclusion, I would note to students here that if they join Geoforum and apply for the travel grant, then FOSS4G in Bonn should be very achievable!
+ - Next year it's in Bonn
+  - Pretty cheap and easy to get to, so everyone should go!
+  - Students should join geoforum and get a travel grant